About Kellie Barnes

-My training in FCS began in 2014 after receiving a treatment by Tim Hodges.
-I could immediately sense the effectiveness and depth of this life changing work.
+My introduction to Counterstrain began under Dr. Lawerence Jones DO in 1994.
+Counterstrain was fundamental in my training.
+However, it was the development of Fascial Counterstrain (FCS) by Brian Tuckey PT, OCS, JSCCI and the education I received through the Counterstrain Academy that most influences my practice.
+I began training in FCS in 2014 after receiving a treatment by Tim Hodges LMT, JSCCI, CACI.
+I could immediately sense the effectiveness and depth of this work.
 Inspired to want to share FCS with my clients I immediately began attending all of the FCS courses in the Jones Institute, and Counterstrain Academy that were available.
 In 2019 I was honored to be invited to be part of the instructor training program for the Counterstrain Academy.
 I am committed to sharing this work with clients and health care practitioners.
 The training program allows me to deepen my learning, and to share it with others.

 I have a wide range of clinical experience including specializing in rehabilitation of the spine, shoulder and lower extremities, however I have a strong interest in thinking big picture and how various systems of our bodies may be interacting to perpetuate a health condition.